morinlab/lymphopedia/ID3.md

+---
+bibliography: 'morinlab.bib'
+csl: 'NLM.csl'
+link-citations: true
+---
 # ID3

 ## History
-ID3 was first reported as mutated in BL in 2012 by Richter et al.<sup>1</sup> The existence of mutations in DLBCL were described in 2012 by Schmitz et al<sup>2</sup> and later in MZL by Spina et al.<sup>3</sup>
+ID3 was first reported as mutated in BL in 2012 by Richter et al.[@richterRecurrentMutationID32012a] The existence of mutations in DLBCL were described in 2012 by Schmitz et al[@schmitzBurkittLymphomaPathogenesis2] and later in MZL by Spina et al.[@spinaGeneticsNodalMarginal2016b]

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%